NFL-Bills' Hamlin shows improvement, remains in critical condition | Sports-Games

 "He is expected to remain under intensive care as his healthcare team continues to monitor and treat him."
 During the first quarter of the Bills penultimate regular season game against the host Cincinnati Bengals, Hamlin got to his feet after making a tackle and then collapsed.

-Rooney did not immediately reply when asked by Reuters to provide details on Hamlin's condition.
-Earlier, the Bills said they would hold meetings and a walk-through - a slower-paced practice in which players typically do not wear pads and go through plays without physical contact - on Wednesday and that there would be no media availability.
+Rooney did not reply when asked by Reuters to provide details on Hamlin's condition.
+Earlier on Wednesday, the Bills held meetings and a walk-through - a slower-paced practice in which players typically do not wear pads and go through plays without physical contact - but did not provide any media availability.

 The Bills' game against fellow Super Bowl contender the Bengals was postponed on Monday after Hamlin collapsed on the field.
 The National Football League, whose regular season concludes on Sunday, has said the Buffalo-Cincinnati game would not resume this week.